therightdwight/taiylor-made/src/pages/posts/post-3.md

 For one of my `const` variables I added `wifeAttributes` and was able to make a learning moment cute lol.

 OK I am at the adding CSS stage and I am getting excited.
 Taiylor's favorite color is purple, so purple this site shall have.

+I got started on the About page, now I am going to add site-wide stuff.